NBKRedSpy/QM_StorageSort/SteamReadMe.txt

 [h1]Docs[/h1]

-Sorts or drops all items in a container.
-By default S sorts and D drops all items.
+Features:
+[list]
+[*]Adds a Sort hotkey to the containers in a raid as well as cargo screens in space.
+Both default to S.
+[*]Adds a Drop All hotkey to containers.
+Defaults to D.
-Adds the context menu command "Drop One".
+[*]Adds the context menu command "Drop One".
+[/list]

 The drop key is useful when dropping gas from barrels in one keystroke.

 The "Drop One" command is useful when dropping a single item from a stack to keep a door open.
 For example, a piece of plastic.

 See the Configuration section below to change hot keys.